metosin/reitit/doc/advanced/different_routers.md

 | router                        | description |
 | ------------------------------|-------------|
 | `:linear-router`              | Matches the routes one-by-one starting from the top until a match is found.
-Works with any kind of routes.
 Slow, but works with all route trees.
+| `:segment-router`             | Router that creates a optimized [search trie](https://en.wikipedia.org/wiki/Trie) out of an route table.
+Much faster than `:linear-router` for wildcard routes.
+Valid only if there are no [Route conflicts](../basics/route_conflicts.md).
 | `:lookup-router`              | Fast router, uses hash-lookup to resolve the route.
 Valid if no paths have path or catch-all parameters and there are no [Route conflicts](../basics/route_conflicts.md).
-| `:mixed-router`               | Creates internally a `:segment-router` for wildcard routes and a `:lookup-router` or `:single-static-path-router` for static routes.
-Valid only if there are no [Route conflicts](../basics/route_conflicts.md).
-| `:single-static-path-router`  | Super fast router: sting-matches the route.
+| `:single-static-path-router`  | Super fast router: string-matches a route.
 Valid only if there is one static route.
-| `:segment-router`             | Router that creates a optimized [search trie](https://en.wikipedia.org/wiki/Trie) out of an route table.
-Much faster than `:linear-router` for wildcard routes.
+| `:mixed-router`               | Contains two routers: `:segment-router` for wildcard routes and a `:lookup-router` or `:single-static-path-router` for static routes.
 Valid only if there are no [Route conflicts](../basics/route_conflicts.md).

 The router name can be asked from the router: